julimancan/movie-nomination-api/README.md

 ## Creating The DB

-Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
-This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.
+Login to psql with `psql` command in the .env file with your username and password.

-Create a database with the command `CREATE DATABASE scheduler_development;`.
+Create a database with the command `CREATE DATABASE movies_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost
-PGUSER=development
+PGUSER=your-Username
-PGDATABASE=scheduler_development
+PGDATABASE=movies_development
-PGPASSWORD=development
+PGPASSWORD=your-User-Password
 PGPORT=5432
 ```

 ## Seeding

 Run a the development server with `npm start` in the Host environment.
-We are only using vagrant for `psql` this week.

 Both of these achieve the same result.